ethical-se/ese-practices/ESE-Literature.md

 ### Background Information on Agile Software Development

 * [Agile Manifesto](https://agilemanifesto.org/)
-* Homepage of the [Agile Alliance](https://www.agilealliance.org/) that provides the Agile Manifesto, a "Subway Map to Agile Practices", an glossary, and other resources:
+* Homepage of the [Agile Alliance](https://www.agilealliance.org/) that provides the Agile Manifesto, a "Subway Map to Agile Practices", a glossary, and other resources:
   * Agile Coaching Ethics, <https://www.agilealliance.org/agilecoachingethics/#code>
 * [Design Practice Repository and Reference (DPR)](https://socadk.github.io/design-practice-repository/) for agile architecting, API design, and beyond (since 2020)